 You’ll still have to pay, however, for four GED Ready practice tests if you want to take the GED exam online (that’s $28 in total).
 You are only eligible got online GED testing if you reach “green” (passing) scores on these practice tests.

-The online Massachusetts GED exam regularly costs $37.25 per subtest or $149 for the entire GED exam.
-You’ll also have to pay for four GED Ready tests, so you can add that amount ($28 in total) to your overall GED testing cost, which brings it to $178.
+The online Massachusetts GED exam regularly costs $36 per subtest or $144 for the entire GED exam.
+But since you’ll also have to pay for four GED Ready tests as well, you can add that amount ($28 in total) to your overall GED testing cost, which brings it to $178.

 To qualify for the online GED exam, you are required first to reach passing scores (in the “green” section) on the GED Ready test, available from GED.com at $6.99 each.
 There is a GED Ready test for each of the four GED subtests, so that’ll be $28.

 You’ll get four GED Ready vouchers for free, however, if you purchase Onsego’s My Advantage Plan.
-The state offers free testing, but candidates that what to take the GED exam online still must pay for the four GED Ready tests by themselves.
+The state offers free testing, but candidates who want to take the GED exam online still must pay for the four GED Ready tests by themselves.

 Massachusetts GED Online Classes